afontenot/chem21labs-userstyle/README.md

-chem21labs-userscript
+chem21labs-userstyle
 ================

-A userscript to improve the horribly ugly chem21labs.com
+A userstyle to improve the horribly ugly chem21labs.com